Schema Registry API Reference

 GET /subjects

 Get a list of registered subjects.
-(See also, List all subjects in the API Usage Examples.)
+(For API usage examples, see List all subjects.)

 • deleted (boolean) – Add ?deleted=true at the end of this request to list both current and soft-deleted subjects.
 The default is false.
 If this flag is not included, only current subjects are listed (not those that have been soft-deleted).
 Hard and soft delete are explained below in the description of the delete API.